 The works will take place in accordance with a Construction Environmental Management Plan (CEMP).

-The construction period for the proposed development will be 6-8 months.
+The construction period for the proposed development is estimated to be in the region of 5-7 months.

 2.1.2 Purpose of/Rationale for the Project